 As dragons are powerful embodiments of the power of nature, but are also uniquely intelligent, they become the perfect monsters for our imagination to contemplate.
 So perfect that, at least in some flat imaginary world, it is enough to imagine one to have it ready to unfold its wings and take the hero to safety.

 In 20th and 21st fantasy novels each writer has a different use for “fire made flesh”.
 George RR Martin, who coined the expression, imagines dragons essentially as animals: they are enormously powerful, magical, but they do not have wisdom or speech.
 They do have supernatural qualities, though, as their return marks an increase in the magic of the world.
 In the opening book of A song of ice and fire, A game of thrones, we are told repeatedly that dragons died out centuries ago, and that the last were the size of dogs.
 Who needs them… there’s steel, and poison.
 Dragon eggs are now fancy objects to keep around, a suitable wedding gift for a royal bride.
-But towards the end of the novel the eggs hatch, and the young bride finds her true path in life thanks to them – wherever it may take her.
+But towards the end of the novel the eggs hatch, and the young bride finds her true path in life thanks to them – wherever it may take her: she is, after all, the blood of the dragon.
 One thing we know for now, is that in Westeros dragons are less likely to get killed than direwolves.

 Picture by Luis Buenaventura (hoping the author does not mind)